GabrielleEl/Emissarius-/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Any contributions from the open source community is **highly appreciated**.
+Any contributions from the open source community are **highly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)